 The landing category page should be tested as the homepage in the images, display, buttons.

 - Listing page: The listing page is more used than the landing category page.
 It shows products that belong to the category or subcategory.
-The search page is also considered as a listing page.
+The search page is also considered a listing page.

 To start, each listing page, due to its functionality, contains many products.
 We must test the display of the products, including: